-Marketers and agencies have invested a lot of time and money in creating a high quality content.
+Marketers and agencies have invested a lot of time and money in creating high-quality content.
 But the thing is – it almost never gets discovered by itself.

 Audiences cannot find it, share it or engage with it.